 5) Utilize Kinesiology Tape

 Kinesiology tape could help calm trapezius muscle spasm symptoms.
 The tape is designed to keep your muscles in place so that they don’t tingle.
 This feature will release nerve pain and help them send calming messages to your brain.
-All of this is because the tape removes pressure off of your nerves so that they relax.
+All of this is because the tape removes pressure from your nerves so that they relax.

 Despite being wrapped around the area, it won’t hinder your range of motion.
 In fact, the tape is constructed with a special blend of cotton and nylon so it almost mimics your skin.
 This way, you can keep moving somewhat normally.

 While you can apply this tape yourself, it’s best to contact a physical therapist or chiropractor to do so.
 They’re trained in how to properly use this tape to its fullest potential.

 Most of the time, this tape is safe to use.
 However, if you have sensitive skin, severe allergies, or skin wounds, it’s best to avoid it.

 6) Eat an Anti-Inflammatory Diet